LIVE TRAINING OFFERINGS

 This four session on-line learning activity series is designed to familiarize care teams with the key components of Behavioral Medical Integration & the Collaborative Care Model.
 The sessions include topics on depression management, suicide prevention & protocols, care manager role, motivational interviewing, problem solving therapy, behavioral activation, and systematic case review process.

-PLEASE NOTE: Continuing education credits for this series are temporarily unavailable.
-Please check back at 6/30/18.
-We apologize for the inconvenience.
+PLEASE NOTE: Continuing education credits for this series are not available.

-Presenters: Ulka Agarwal, MD, Philip, Baty, MD & Susan Vos, BSN
+Presenters: Ulka Agarwal, MD, Phil Baty, MD & Susan Vos, BSN Click to learn more & participate in learning activity

 Chronic Pain, Headache & Spinal Care Series